mpaktiti/blog/content/blog/thigs-that-make-me-happy/index.md

 description: "A list of things that put a smile on my face"
 ---

 Not unlikely Julie Andrews, I also have a list of my favorite things.
-The list is a work in progress.
-I have never removed anything so far, but I keep adding new ones.
+The list is a work in progress and I hope I never stop adding new things that make me happy.

 ---

-Clean, fresh sheets.
+A freshly made bed.

 Salt water.

-Noons during summertime, with the shutters half closed, the curtain dancing with the wind, and the sound of cicadas.
+Noons during summertime in Greece, with the shutters half closed, the curtain dancing with the wind, and the sound of cicadas.

 Cafes that have all-day breakfast.